 The committee's investigation officially ended when it submitted its final report with

 The committee's investigation was part of (and contributed to) the "Red Scare"

 which occurred throughout the United States following the First World War.
 The ideas

 of the Bolshevik Revolution in Russia had spread throughout Europe, and some perceived

 these ideas as a threat to this country as well, especially as economic conditions quickly

-deteriorated after the war's end in November 1917.
+deteriorated after the war's end.
 Increasing inflation, high

 unemployment, widespread labor strife, and a severe housing shortage, combined with